-Length: 1 year Prerequisite: None.
+Prerequisite: None.

-This introductory course is designed to develop

-the fundamentals of communicative competence in conversational ASL.
+This introductory course is designed to develop the fundamentals of communicative competence in conversational ASL.
 Finger spelling, sign vocabulary development, receptive and expressive skills development and basic sentence patterns of ASL, will be explored.
 The history of the Deaf in the United States and their culture will also be examined and discussed.

-- Understand and perform a vocabulary of 1,000+ signs - Demonstrate expressive fingerspelling with correct placement and rhythm - Demonstrate receptive comprehension of finger spelled words - Demonstrate expressive and receptive signing skills for numbers and expressions of time - Describe and demonstrate basic linguistic and grammatical structures of American Sign Language - Describe the history of and current trends in Deaf culture and education - Provide and receive basic information in ASL at a slow to moderate rate - Explain the differences between ASL and other

-English based signing systems.
+- Understand and perform basic conversational vocabulary - Demonstrate expressive fingerspelling with correct placement and rhythm - Demonstrate receptive comprehension of finger spelled words - Demonstrate expressive and receptive signing skills for numbers and expressions of time - Describe and demonstrate basic linguistic and grammatical structures of American Sign Language - Describe the history of and current trends in Deaf culture and education - Provide and receive basic information in ASL at a slow to moderate rate - Explain the differences between ASL and other English based signing systems.